One of the questions I get most often is: what’s in my camera bag?

-Back when I was a photographer’s assistant, I had the opportunity to work with some pretty amazing photographers.
-From the best fashion photographers in New York, LA, and Miami to legends like Patrick Demarchelier.
+Back when I was a photographer’s assistant, I had the opportunity to work with some of the best fashion photographers in New York, LA, and Miami—including legends like Patrick Demarchelier.

-What I found remarkable about working with Patrick was that he used whatever tool was placed in his hands and gave it minimal thought.
+What I found remarkable about working with Patrick was that he used whatever photography gear was placed in his hands and gave it minimal thought.

-Of course, he has great assistants and techs to ensure things are set up how he likes and that he doesn’t have to fuss with many technicalities.
+Of course, he had great assistants and techs who ensured things were set up to his preferences—and that he didn’t have to fuss with many technicalities.

-But without fail, once the images started pouring into the screen, they were consistently what I’ve come to expect from Patrick’s work.
-Breathtaking.
-Unre-touched, uncorrected and they were undeniably beautiful.
-He is simply that good.
+But without fail—no matter what photography gear Patrick used—once the images started pouring onto the screen, they were what I’ve come to expect from his work—consistent, breathtaking and powerful.
+Even the unre-touched, uncorrected images were undeniably beautiful.
+He was simply that good.

-I did too.
-But for the record, at that time, Patrick shot a Canon 5D Mark IV with a variety of lenses.
+But for the record, at that time, Patrick shot a Canon 5D Mark IV—with a variety of lenses.

 When you join the waitlist today, you’ll be first in line when enrollment opens.